Krishnanu-nag/wedding-ecard-invitation/README.md

-Certainly!
-Here’s the updated README with the License section without the "Let me know if you need any more changes" part:

----

 # 🎉 Wedding E-Card Invitation 🎉

 Welcome to the Wedding E-Card Invitation repository! 🎊 This project is designed to provide a seamless and elegant way for guests to RSVP to your special day.